-AniManGaki, one of the largest convention of its kind in Malaysia, is the brainchild of Sunway University Anime Club (SUAC)’s founder, Yvonne Sing Yee Wen.
-The annual convention made its debut in 2009, formed by fans, for fans; with the sole purpose of bringing together animation, comics, and gaming enthusiasts of all ages.
-Branded as “The Trendsetter”, AniManGaki continues to surprise visitors by bringing new contents to the event each year.
+Making its debut in 2009, AniManGaki was the brainchild of Sun-U Anime Club (SUAC)'s founder, Yvonne Sing Yee Wen.
+The annual convention was formed by fans, for fans; with the sole purpose of bringing together anime, manga, and game enthusiats from all walks of life.
+Branded by the public as "The Trendsetter", AniManGaki continues to surprise visitors by bringing something new to the event each year.

-Since 2012, AniManGaki had finalized its separation from Sunway University, becoming a convention organized by the AniManGaki Organizing Committee, presently a division under Rakugaki Events PLT.
-Its founding members continue to actively participate in major event operations till today.
-They (alongside new members) have made calls to improve the structure of the event; including the painful decision to leave its birthplace for a larger venue, to accommodate the rising number of attendees.
+Since 2012, AniManGaki had finalized its separation from SUAC, becoming a convention solely organized by AniManGaki Organizing Committee.
+Its founding members, graduatees from Sunway University, have continued to actively participate in major event operations till today.
+Since then, they (along with new additions to the committee) have made calls to improve the content of the event; including the painful decision to leave its birthplace for a larger venue, to accomodate the rising number of attendees.

 Today, AniManGaki proudly calls Sunway Pyramid Convention Center -- home sweet home.